netdata/netdata/src/collectors/cgroups.plugin/README.md

 cgroups are hierarchical, meaning that cgroups can contain child cgroups, which can contain more cgroups, etc. All accounting is reported (and resource usage limits are applied) also in a hierarchical way.

-To visualize cgroup metrics Netdata provides configuration for cherry picking the cgroups of interest.
-By default ( without any configuration) Netdata should pick **systemd services**, all kinds of **containers** (lxc, docker, etc) and **virtual machines** spawn by managers that register them with cgroups (qemu, libvirt, etc).
+To visualize cgroup metrics Netdata provides configuration for cherry-picking the cgroups of interest.
+By default, Netdata should pick **systemd services**, all kinds of **containers** (lxc, docker, etc.) and **virtual machines** spawn by managers that register them with cgroups (qemu, libvirt, etc.).

 ## Configuring Netdata for cgroups